Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/addons/ninepatchbutton/README.md

 - Added the `Focused Texture` property that originated from the TextureButton.
 - Added a new custom `Focused Sound` property, based on the Texture Button's `Focused Texture` property.
 - Changed the name of the NinePatchButton's icon image from `Icon.png` to `NinePatchButton.png` and its Import Preset from `Default` to `2D Pixel`.
 - Removed the deprecated `Enabled Focus Mode` property that originated from the Button.
-It has been superceded by the Control node's own `Focus Mode` property, and is scheduled for removal in Godot 4.
+It has been superseded by the Control node's own `Focus Mode` property and is scheduled for removal in Godot 4.
 - Cleaned up the plugin's code.

 ### v1.2.1